 -Summer students earn 1 credit for every 40 hours worked.
 GST 303 is offered for a minimum of 2 credits and a maximum of 6 credits in the summer.

 5. The course can be taken for a total of 6 credits towards degree requirements and you can earn a maximum of 3 credits in the fall/spring and a maximum of 6 credits in the summer.

 How do I participate in the program?

-- Visit the Register For Credit page and follow the instruction for GST 303 (Summer students need to visit our Summer Internship page).
+- Visit the Student Section of our web site and follow the instructions for GST 303 (Summer students need to visit our Summer Internship page).

 - Visit Laker Leads and our Find an Internship page to search for possible internships.
 Contact potential placements to secure a position.

 - During the first week of classes, log in to Angel to begin the online GST 303 course.

 - Submit a completed learning agreement (available in Angel) to EBE by the deadline in the course syllabus.

 - Participate in the online course and complete career oriented assignments relating work experiences to classroom learning.

 - Work 80 total hours for 2 credits.